ess-dmsc-dram/live-data-prototype/README.md

 **Control while running:**

-......again using the control.py script.
+...again using the control.py script.
 The components described above listen for commands via ZeroMQ on various ports (streamer on 10002, backend-reducer on 10004 and 10005).

 Usage example:
 ```sh